Craig Balsam

-Craig Balsam is an American entertainment industry entrepreneur, Tony Award-winning theatrical producer and film producer.
-He is co-founder of the New York City-based independent music company Razor & Tie as well as the children’s music brand Kidz Bop.
+Craig Balsam is an American entertainment industry entrepreneur, five-time Tony Award-winning theatrical producer and Grammy-nominated film producer.
+He is co-founder of the New York City-based independent music company Razor & Tie as well as the children's music brand Kidz Bop.

 Career

 Razor & Tie

-After earning a juris doctor degree at School of Law and practicing in New York corporate firms in the late 1990s, Balsam and his friend Cliff Chenfeld co-founded an independent music company.
+After earning a juris doctor degree at NYU School of Law and practicing in New York corporate firms in the late 1980s, Balsam and his friend Cliff Chenfeld co-founded an independent music company.
 Named for the required uniform of the lucrative profession that they left behind, Razor & Tie went on to sell over 40 million units, generate billions of streams and win multiple Grammy Awards.
-Balsam and Palden owned and operated indie Razor & Tie for almost 30 years and completed a sale of the business in late 2018 to Concord Music.
+Balsam and Chenfeld owned and operated indie Razor & Tie for almost 30 years and completed a sale of the business in late 2018 to Concord Music.

-During that 30-year period, Razor & Tie became one of the largest privately-owned labels and publishing companies in North America.
-The label’s first release in 1990, a nostalgic compilation titled “The 70s Preservation Society Presents Those Fabulous 70s,” proved a multi-million-selling blockbuster and was followed by a series of hugely popular music compilations and DVDs, including “Disco Fever,” “Totally 80s,” “Monsters of Rock,” “Monster Ballads,” “Darrin’s Dance Grooves” and many others.
+During that 30-year period, Razor & Tie became one of the largest privately owned labels and publishing companies in North America.
+The label's first release in 1990, a nostalgic compilation titled “The 70s Preservation Society Presents Those Fabulous 70s,” proved a multi-million-selling blockbuster and was followed by a series of hugely popular music compilations and DVDs, including “Disco Fever,” “Totally 80s,” “Monsters of Rock,” “Monster Ballads,” "Living in the '90s", "Goin' South", “Darrin’s Dance Grooves” and many others.
 The unprecedented success of these and other compilations and the creation of its own in-house media buying business (Razor & Tie Media) created one of the largest independent direct response music companies in the United States.

 In the early 90s, Razor & Tie began a reissue label, releasing on CD hundreds of classic albums and career retrospectives by a range of landmark artists, including Glen Campbell, King Curtis, the Partridge Family, Don Covay, James Carr, Merle Haggard, among many others.
 In ensuing years, an eclectic roster of artists were signed to the label’s new music division, including such icons as Jon Batiste, The Pretty Reckless, Joan Baez, Graham Parker, Marshall Crenshaw, Dar Williams, All That Remains, and Brand New.
 In 2014, Razor & Tie launched the Washington Square imprint, showcasing a number of indie and alternative artists.

 Razor & Tie Music Publishing launched in 2007, a songwriter-friendly and service-oriented division with an aggressive approach to multi-media song placement, royalty administration and artist and writer career development — Razor & Tie Publishing quickly became a successful indie music publisher with number one hits across several genres and a robust synch business.